Pupil Premium Strategy

 How will we publish the impact of Pupil Premium on the learning and progress of pupils at Deer Park School?

-Progress and attainment of Pupil Premium funded children will be summarised as in the example below with clear comparisons to national figures and the school’s non Pupil Premium children.
+Progress and attainment of Pupil Premium funded children is summarised below showing clear comparisons to national figures and the school’s non Pupil Premium children.

 Deer Park School (DPS) Governors, Teaching and Learning Support staff will: